preeti1605/preeti1605/README.md

 - 👋 Hi, I’m @preeti1605
-- 👀 I’m interested in R Programming
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Machine Learning with R, Python, HTML, CSS, Javascript
+- 🌱 I’m currently learning Machine Learning with R and Python
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me ...